 Who Should Itemize Deductions in 2025 and Beyond?

-As we discussed earlier, the new Trump proposal includes a temporary increase to the SALT deduction cap and introduces a formula that reduces the value of itemized deductions for higher-income taxpayers.
-This may affect whether itemizing is beneficial depending on your income, filing status and deductible expenses.
+The House bill, by comparison, included a temporary increase to the SALT deduction cap and introduced a formula that would reduce the value of itemized deductions for higher-income taxpayers.
+This could affect whether itemizing is beneficial depending on your income, filing status and deductible expenses.

 If your total itemized deductions exceed the standard deduction for your filing status, itemizing may still lower your tax bill.
 The proposed standard deduction is $16,000 for single filers and married individuals filing separately, $32,000 for married couples filing jointly and $24,000 for heads of household.
 Taxpayers with deductible expenses such as mortgage interest, property taxes and charitable contributions may find itemizing more beneficial—especially if they live in high-tax states.